Best Descript Alternatives for Voice to Text (2026)

 Which alternative is best for YouTube creators?

 Creators who edit in Descript often stay.
 Creators who edit elsewhere often transcribe in File Transcribe and upload SRT to YouTube.
-See YouTube videos and captions engagement.
+See YouTube videos.

 Can I use File Transcribe and Descript together?